kaisdukes/quranic-corpus-api/README.md

 # Quranic Corpus API

-Backend server API for the Quranic Arabic Corpus.
+This repo contains the backend server API for the Quranic Arabic Corpus 2.0.

-More details on the Corpus 2.0 project (and frontend code): https://github.com/kaisdukes/quranic-corpus
+More details on the Corpus 2.0 project (and frontend code) can be found here: https://github.com/kaisdukes/quranic-corpus

 ## Building Locally